-- ▶ Select the server from the list. - ▶ Enter your user ID, domain name, and password (if necessary).
+- ► Select the server from the list. - ► If the server is configured for single sign-on then simply ensure that Set Credentials is unchecked.
+Otherwise, select Set Credentials and enter the user ID, domain name, and password (if necessary).

 Note: When you switch servers during a session, all open windows are closed.
 You will be prompted to save changes before the windows are closed.